 Learn expressions you can use to talk about knowing and not knowing things apart from simply saying, ‘I know,’ or ‘I don’t know’ in a new English Express episode from English Plus Podcast Network.

-we’ll have a very short episode in which you will learn and you wait to express yourself in English never stop learning even if you don’t have a lot of time for it.
-Listen to English EXPRESS
+[00:00:23] Never stop learning, even if you don’t have a lot of time for it.
+Listen to English Express.

 [00:00:34] Welcome to a new English Express episode.
 In this episode, we will talk about pronunciation and accent.
-We will talk about how to reduce the sound of to that might sound very simple, but trust me, stay tuned and you will find that it is not that simple.
+We will talk about how to reduce the sound of to.
+Well, that might sound very simple, but trust me, stay tuned and you will find that it is not that simple.
 If you really want to sound like a native speaker, listen to this episode.